the-release/the-release.github.io/data/articles/uber-lobby-un/article.md

-# Gig Economy Companies Actively Lobbying To Exclude Their On-Demand Workers From The Declaration of Human Rights
+# Gig Economy Companies Lobbying To Exclude Workers From The Declaration of Human Rights

 **A global group of gig economy companies petitioned the United Nations to honor their demand.**